rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint1.md

 last_modified_at: 2024-02-22 17:37:48 -0500
 ---

+UPDATE 3/14/24: Change Task 1.4 to specify that changing the motion controller is optional.

 We want to be able to control the robot’s position, but to do this we need to be able to tell the robot how to move.
 The control signal we have to move the robot is a motor PWM command, which effectively commands how much effort we wish the motors to produce.

 However, it would be most convenient to be able to command the velocities of the robot from a higher level in order to move the robot in the environment.
 One simple way to control the robot speed is to control the speed of each wheel.
 This can be accomplished in a few different methods: